Terrified (2017) Review

-Aterrados, written and directed by Argentinean filmmaker Demián Rugna (The Last Gateway) and internationally released under the title Terrified, is a Spanish language spookfest that takes place in a quiet neighbourhood in Buenos Aires.
+Aterrados, written and directed by Argentinean filmmaker Demián Rugna (The Last Gateway, When Evil Lurks) and internationally released under the title Terrified, is a Spanish language spookfest that takes place in a quiet neighbourhood in Buenos Aires.
 The opening scenes introduce us to Clara (Natalia Señorales, Colonia, My Mother is a Parrot) who’s cleaning the dishes in the kitchen of her home when she hears weird noises and sees a green glow, emanating from the drain of the sink.

 Later that day, her husband Juan (Agustin Rittano, The Intruder, Terror 5) comes home from work.
 Oblivious to Clara’s obviously rattled state, to the point where she couldn’t bring herself to prepare dinner, he cheerfully rambles on to her about a dog that was presumed dead but appeared to be very much alive after all, and he suggests they have take-out dinner instead.
 When he, on her insistence, checks the kitchen sink, he dismisses the voices she claims to have heard to creaky drainpipes (what else?) and his noisy neighbour Walter’s (Demián Salomón, The Unburied Corpse, You Don’t Know Who You’re Talking To) never-ending DIY home remodelling.